nyc-pyladies/2018-vsc-editor/README.md

 </br>

 ### More git (explore on your own)
-- You can ccess git options from the command palette:  <kdb> F1 </kbd>, type "stage"
+- You can access git options from the command palette:  <kdb> F1 </kbd>, type "stage"
 - Git plugins to explore:
   - git lens plugin
   - integration with GitHub pull requests